basisproject/paper/src/01-defining-the-problem.md

 The freedom people think of when they look up, teary-eyed, at the American flag is nothing more than an illusion.
 Our political freedom, democracy, changes little.
 And as power centralizes in the federal government, people have even less control than ever while corporate powers gain more.
 But political freedom isn't everything.
 America has economic freedom as well!
 You can sell your labor to whoever wants your services.
 Hopefully your skills are in demand.
 If not, you can start a business!
 And for that, all you need is capital.
 You can get it by borrowing from a bank who will extract profit via interest long before *you're* profitable (and banks often want you to have capital already as collateral), or you can seek investment from venture capital by selling a (large) piece of your company.
 Breaking this down, in order to access capital, you need to enlist the support of a holder of capital, and they will be incentivized to take as much from you as possible.
 Economic freedom, in this case, means the freedom to beg for money from somebody who has it already.
 Often, it also means you must already have capital as well.

+Our economic operation is much more oligarchic than democratic, with the largest holders of capital able to make the largest decisions.

 ## Profit

 One of the problems with how things work in market systems is that profit is the ultimate incentive.
 The problem is, profit does not care about the well being of the people generating it.
 It does not care about the environment.
 It does not care for stability or equilibrium.
 It cares only to install in the minds of the people engaging with it the unquenchable desire to generate ever more.

-Profit is antagonistic to the goals of humanity.
+Profit is often antagonistic to the goals of humanity.
 It drives production forward but does so in such a way that legal systems are required to temper its effects.
 And these legal systems always seem to be a step behind.
-And they always seem to be under attack by flag-waving patriots who love "freedom."
+And they always seem to be under attack by people who love "freedom."

 Profit isn't categorically bad, though.
 In a market system, it acts as a feedback mechanism.
 It allows people producing things to know whether to produce more or less of what they make.
 So what happens when profit can be made, can be reinvested in production to make things more efficient or to hire more workers, but cannot be distributed to those making it?